Pay Per Click Campaigns

 What do you need to know?

-You need to understand the differences advertising on the search and display networks.
+You need to understand the differences in advertising on the search and display networks.
 You need to know how to select the best sites, when to bid more, when to bid less, and when abandon a term altogether.
+You need to set negative terms to ensure your not wasting money on unrelated searches.
 You need to set where you ads will appear.
 Should your ads run Worldwide, North America, US only, or within a specified distance of a local address?

 The bottom line is that, if you want to launch a Pay Per Click campaign, you need to thoroughly understand the tools and commit the time to test and tune the campaign to achieve the best results.